entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > *Kolymaspis sibirica* is coded from "1" to "0" based on Brazeau *et al*.
 (2023).

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.
+> - The coding of *Psarolepis romeri* is changed from ? to 1.The coding of *Guiyu oneiros* is changed from ? to 1.The coding of *Achoania jarviki* is changed from ? to 1.
+The coding of *Onychodus jandemarrai* is changed from ? to 1 (Andrews et al., 2006).
+The coding of *Qingmenodus yui* is changed from ? to 1 (Lu et al., 2016).
+The coding of *Miguashaia bureaui* is changed from ? to 1 (Forey, 1998).
+The coding of *Diplocercides spp* is changed from ? to 1 (Forey, 1998).
+The coding of *Styloichthys changae* is changed from ? to 1 (Zhu & Yu, 2002).
+The coding of *Diabolepis speratus* is changed from ? to 1 (Chang, 1995).

 518. Hypophysial organ projection: (0) anterior (1) anteroventral (2) posteroventral

 > Castiello (2018), Character 115; Zhu Y. *et al*.
 (2022), Character 524.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.
+> - The coding of *Psarolepis romeri* is changed from ? to 1.The coding of *Guiyu oneiros* is changed from ? to 1.The coding of *Achoania jarviki* is changed from ? to 1.

 519. Ventral rounded processes on preotic part of braincase: (0) absent; (1) present.